(Distance learning) 2022 start

 Additional cost information

-The fees above are for the whole course including all academic costs associated with the workshops and attendance at the workshop dinner.
-The fees do not include the six nights’ residential accommodation to attend the workshops.
-(We can send you information about local hotels on request.)
+The fees above are for the whole course including all academic costs associated with the two workshops and attendance at a workshop dinner at these workshops.

 Scholarships and financial support